Recovering shared structure from multiple networks with unknown edge distributions

-While the low-rank structure $P$ is shared across graphs, we allow for different edge noise structure across graphs.
+Crucially for the purposes of this paper, while the expectation $P$ is shared across the graphs, we allow for each graph to exhibit different edge noise structure.
 That is, for each $s \in [N]$ and $i,j \in [n]$, $(\AA{s}-P)_{ij}$ has mean 0 but otherwise arbitrary distribution $F = F_{s,ij}$, which may depend both on the subject $s$ and the specific edge $(i,j)$.
-In the motivating example, this comes the fact that there is high-level anatomical and functional common structure across patients, but different amount of measurement noise and individual heterogeneity.
-For simplicity, we allow for self-loops, i.e., treat $\AA{s}_{ii}$ as observed, but we remind the reader that self-loops are generally a moot point for the purpose of asymptotics, since they make a negligible contribution compared to the $O(n^2)$ off-diagonal entries.
+In the motivating neuroimaging application, this corresponds to the fact that high-level anatomical and functional structure is likely common across patients, but measurement noise is likely subject-specific, and edge heterogeneity may also result from individual differences.
+For simplicity of notation, we allow for self-loops, i.e., treat $\AA{s}_{ii}$ exactly the same way as the off-diagonal entries; self-loops are generally a moot point for asymptotics, since they make a negligible $O(n)$ contribution compared to the $O(n^2)$ off-diagonal entries.
 Throughout, we assume that all parameters, including the number of networks $N$, can depend on the number of vertices $n$, though we mostly suppress this dependence for ease of reading.
 We write $C$ for a generic positive constant, not depending on $n$, whose value may change from one line to the next.